 The diffusion of human and robotics in manufacturing system is one of the next steps in robotics.
 Since the computer power gets more and more powerful there is more and more possible to achieve safer working environment.
 This could lead to a possibility to work closer and more direct with a robot.
 In an EU FW7 funded project called LOCOMACHs (Low Cost Manufacturing and Assembly of Composite and Hybrid Structures) there are studies and tests to support a future higher TRL-leveled HMI-cell (Human Machine Interaction).
 The main object in this paper is to present how different safety system could help the HMI-cell to work properly in an industrial context, this when the operator enters the robot working area and working with a task that needs two hand.
 Safety defines as when its risk is judged to be acceptable.

-As touch screens are everywhere in the consumer market Thales has launched in depth evaluations on their introduction in the cockpit.
+Abstract As touch screens are everywhere in the consumer market Thales has launched in depth evaluations on their introduction in the cockpit.
 One of the challenges is to verify its compatibility with in flight use under turbulence conditions, including light, moderate and severe.
 In flight accelerometer collections were performed to provide us with a baseline for choosing between possible simulation solutions.
 Thales recognized early on the need for such a tool as it would enable us to define recommendations for our HMI designs.
 The objectives were first to validate specific complex touch/gestures using all the potential of touch interactions for novel cockpit Human Machine Interfaces and second to look into the various physical anchoring solutions capable of facilitating touch screens interactions in aeronautical turbulent environments.
-Given the 6 axis accelerometer profiles that were collected, a number of potential candidate simulation platforms were selected.

 This interface document SAE J2286 revises the requirements for file formats as were originally described in SAE J1924.
 This document describes Interface 1 (I/F 1) in SAE J2461.
 This document does not imply the use of a specific hardware interface, but may be used with other hardware interfaces such as SAE J1939, ISO 15765 or ISO 14229.
 The requirements of SAE J2286 supersede the requirements defined by SAE J1924.
 SAE J2461 establishes the requirements for Interface 1 (I/F 1), as a replacement of the file-based interface described by SAE J1924, as shown by Figure 1.
 Interface 1 (I/F) is a bi-directional link between the OEM Shop Floor Program (CSCI 1) and the Vendor Component Program (CSCI 2).
 Using I/F 1, the OEM Shop Floor Program communicates the desired parameters and programming limits for an assembly job to the Vendor Component Program (VCP).
 In response, the VCP returns programming results to the OEM Shop Floor Program (CSCI 1).